 It is important to emphasize that the AMA database does not have data from wind farms contracted via PROINFA1 or the Brazilian free energy market (ACL).
-Even so, due to the number of locations, this sample used is representative of real data for the entire wind generation in the country.
+Even so, due to the number of met masts and their locations, this sample used is representative of real data for the entire wind generation in the country.